webpack/tapable/README.md

 void applyPlugins(name: string, args: any...)
 ```

-Synchronous applies all registered handlers for `name`.
+Synchronously applies all registered handlers for `name`.
 The handler functions are called with all args.

 ### applyPluginsWaterfall